artemch/ArcGIS-Podspecs/README.md

 1. Create a new project

-2. Add an empty Podfile
+2. Add a Podfile

     ```
     platform :ios, '6.0'
     pod 'ArcGIS', :podspec => '/Users/Shared/Library/ArcGIS/10.1.1-u1/ArcGIS.podspec'
     ```

-3.
+3. Install into XCode project

+    ```
+    cd /path/to/your/project
+    pod install
+    ```

+4. Close project and open workspace